Sandy Gaskett is “Gasbombgirl”

-Again the fact that I like a good joke, shows up in the choice for my art name “Gasbombgirl” – that and the fact that I seem to cop some pretty funny nicknames from friends.
-Aussies just love shortening or lengthening names, and my surname “Gaskett” has warped into quite a few various versions of hilarity.
-It did seem to fit the fun quirky nature of what I enjoy creating, so I figured, “why not?!” and so “Gasbombgirl” was born.
+I love a good joke which shows up in the choice for my art name “Gasbombgirl”!
+I’ve copped some pretty funny nicknames from friends in the past, with my name being warped into quite a few different versions of hilarity.
+It just seemed to capture the fun nature of my carefree designs and artworks, so I figured, “why not?!” – so “Gasbombgirl” was born.

 Do you do commissions?

 Yes most definitely!
-I’m big on doing portraits, but have now branched out into abstracts and seascapes.
 If you have an idea of what you’d like me to do, I’m keen to work together in creating something unique just for you!

 Do you have Social Media?